Table of Contents

 Activate configuration mode under Configuration > Config mode.

-When activated, the CONFIG MODE stops all services and allows you to manually interact with devices, such as reading meters or closing relays.
+When activated, the CONFIG MODE halts all services and allows you to manually interact with devices, such as reading meters or closing relays.

-Remember to disable it when you are finished.
+Don't forget to disable it when you're done.

-Once disabled, all services are restarted and the Gateway should operate normally.
+Once disabled, all services are restarted and the Gateway should function normally.

 Services

-The Gateway can simultaneously run the following services based on the main configuration:
+The Gateway can concurrently execute the following services depending on the main configuration:

-• Meter Reading: for regularly reading the meters and exporting their data to the Climkit Cloud.
+• Meter Reading: for regularly reading meters and exporting their data to the Climkit Cloud.

-• Charging Station: used to interact with EV charging stations (load management and authentication).
+• Charging Station: used to interact with EV charging stations (charge management and authentication).

 • Sensor Reading: used to read sensors and export their data to the Climkit Cloud.